Dinno-DEV/leafboard/guidelines/FeatureDocumentation.md

 feature_documented is documentation for finished features.

-all feature folders are divided to: res_files, root_scenes, components, gui_components, singletons, libraries, custom_node_scripts, custom_resource_scripts.
+all feature folders should be sorted to: res_files, root_scenes, components, gui_components, singletons, libraries, custom_node_scripts, custom_resource_scripts.